ProjectSWGCore/Holocore/CONTRIBUTING.md

 ### IDE
 We recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/download) as your IDE.
 It's free and has great support for Gradle projects.

-It will also automatically use the project's code style settings, automatically manage license headers.
+It will also automatically use the project's code style settings and add license headers to relevant files.
 This greatly reduces the amount of friction when contributing.

 ### Java Development Kit